SchoolyB/SchoolyB/README.md

-Conversation opened.
-1 unread message.

-Skip to content
-Using Gmail with screen readers
-Enable desktop notifications for Gmail.
-OK  No thanks 1 of 586
-(no subject)
-Inbox
-Marshall B <marshallbcodes@gmail.com>

-9:15 PM (0 minutes ago)

-to me
 # 💫 About Me:
 I'm Marshall B, a software development student currently working on project based learning.🛠️<br><br>🌱 I have less than one year of experience in programming but I'm learning a lot!<br><br>🛠️ Currently working on The International Data Matrix<br><br>🤓 I’m interested in...Learning more about backend developement and compilers<br><br>📬 I can be reached via Twitter: https://twitter.com/MarshallBCodes or Email: mailto:marshallbcodes@gmail.com